-All workers share the common fear of getting fired.
+All workers share the fear of getting fired.
 Today, people are not only scared of being fired; they fear getting laid off from their jobs.
 Neither is a situation any worker wants to face.
-What's worse, many factors that play a huge role in making these decisions are out of your control, such as the economy, performance and longevity in the company.
+What's worse, many factors that play a huge role in making these decisions are out of your control, such as the economy and your performance and longevity in the company.
 To best avoid being faced with a pink slip of any kind, employees should make sure they aren't doing anything to themselves that might affect this decision.

 Avoiding self-destructive habits at work seems like common sense, but reasonable thinking is sometimes forgotten when employees try to stand out or learn new habits, styles and techniques in order to stay afloat in their lines of business.